Table of Contents

 For many people with rheumatoid arthritis, pain is a constant companion.
 The condition can cause pain in any joint in the body, but the knees are often particularly affected.

-There are a number of reasons why rheumatoid arthritis may cause knee pain.
+There are several reasons why rheumatoid arthritis may cause knee pain.
 The first is that the condition can cause inflammation in the joints, which can lead to pain and stiffness.

 Additionally, this painful condition can damage the cartilage that cushions the knee joint, leading to irritation and swelling.